simeonpashley/simeonpashley.github.io/_posts/2011-06-17-move-your-business-to-the-cloud.md

 confident that your
 critical information is safe and secure.

-Google's information security team, including some of the world’s foremost experts in information, application and network security, are focused on keeping your information
+Google's information security team, including some of the world's foremost experts in information, application and network security, are focused on keeping your information